seannn9/cinema-seat-reservation/README.md

 ```

 ## Setup the Development Environment
-Follow the installation process step-by-step:
+Follow the setup process step-by-step:

 ### Clone the repository
 ```sh